marrrrria/cv/cv.md

 * * *
 ### Summary

-> Some people say A bold attempt is half success.
-And I suppose that I have whole success, because my creed is “Once we’ll begin, there’s no turning back.”
+> Some people say a bold attempt is a half of success.
+And I suppose that I have whole success because my creed is “started once, there’s no turning back”

 * * *